kubewarden/docs/docs/reference/spec/host-capabilities/03-container-registry.md

 </table>

-For example, when requesting the manifest digest of the `busybox:latest` image, the payload would be the following ones:
+For example, when requesting the manifest digest of the `busybox:latest` image, the payload would be:

 * Input payload: `"busybox:latest"`
 * Output payload: `{ "digest": "sha256:69e70a79f2d41ab5d637de98c1e0b055206ba40a8145e7bddb55ccc04e13cf8f"}`

 ## OCI manifest

 This function fetches the OCI objects manifest.
 When available, this information can be used to identify specific images manifests, for one or more platforms.
 Or a single image manifest for the image.

 ### Caching

 Computing the digest involves a series of network requests between the Kubewarden policy host and the remote registry.
 These operations can be time expensive so the results are cached for 1 minute.

 ### Authentication